LemontechSA/thot/README.md

 ```

 ## Api Documentation
-Both Siwa and Thot,  in production mode, have an API REST Reference manual built with Apidoc.
-In this manual you can see the reference of both API's.
+Both Siwa and Thot,  when in production mode, have an API REST Reference manual built with Apidoc.
+In this manual you can see the reference of both APIs.

-To access to reference, deploy the project in production docker mode and go with your browser to:
+To access the reference, deploy the project in production docker mode and open the following links:

 ```bash
 # Siwa Splash screem